 There may be other potentially beneficial ingredients added to the formula, including nucleotides and prebiotics which may support the developing immune system or the development of healthy gut bacteria and so help support digestion.

 Cow’s milk allergy (CMA) is a serious condition.
 If your baby or toddler is diagnosed with cow’s milk allergy, you should consult your doctor or paediatrician before giving your baby ANY foods or drinks that contain ingredients which may be derived from cow’s milk.
 This includes certain infant formula and milk drink products such as a2 Platinum®.
 If your child is diagnosed with CMA, they will need to avoid all foods and drinks containing cow’s milk, as even the smallest amount can set off a reaction.
 Some breastfed babies may also show sensitivity due to milk in their mother’s diet, so seek help from your GP or Accredited Practising Dietitian (APD).

 For formula fed babies with CMA speak to your healthcare professional as there are modified formulas that may be suitable.
 Your healthcare professional can advise you on alternatives that can be included in your baby’s diet.
 Partially hydrolysed (HA) formulas are not a suitable treatment for CMA.

 It is also very important to learn how to read labels to identify cow’s milk protein as an ingredient.
 The following food labels indicate that the food is likely to contain milk proteins:

-a2 Platinum® is the first and only infant formula and toddler milk drink where the beta-casein protein comes from cows specially selected to produce the A2 beta-casein protein exclusively, rather than A1, which may affect digestive wellbeing.
+a2 Platinum® is the first and only infant formula and milk drink where the beta-casein protein comes from cows specially selected to produce the A2 beta-casein protein exclusively, rather than A1, which may affect digestive wellbeing.

 a2 Platinum® is not lactose free – it contains levels of lactose (naturally occurring milk sugars) comparable to that of other premium infant formulas made from cow’s milk.